mfkiwl/neper/doc/neper_t.rst

 .. option:: -ori <ori_distrib>

   Specify the crystal orientation distribution function (ODF).
-Given the ODF, orientations are determined according to :option:`-orisampling`.
+By default, the crystal orientations are generated randomly, from the distribution function (ODF).
+For uniform sampling, see :option:`-orisampling`.
 The ODF can be:

   - :data:`random`: ODF = 1, i.e. no or "random" texture (standard case);